pigfly/AP_S1_2017_Sample_code/W10/README.md

 ## `parallel()`
 - high level way of multithreading
-- place nicely with `Stream`, everything is your stream is running as a set of parallel tasks
+- place nicely with `Stream`, everything inside your stream is running as a set of parallel tasks